Compatibility

 Please make sure you read the Driver Compatibility section on our wiki before you install Sodium.
 It contains important instructions on how to prevent crashes and other performance problems.

-Sodium is a Fabric mod, which means it requires the Fabric Loader.
+Sodium is available for multiple mod loaders, but we recommend using Fabric Loader for the most simple and lightweight experience.
 If you are using a third-party launcher, it probably has built-in functionality to automatically install mod loaders.
-Once you have installed Fabric Loader, you can simply place Sodium into your mods folder like anything else.
+Once you have installed your mod loader, you can simply place Sodium into your mods folder like anything else.

 Not sure if you installed the mod correctly?
 Check your Video Settings screen in Minecraft, which should show our new and improved user interface for changing settings.